wrd0wl/WoT-Arrowhead-Drawbridge/README.md

 The devices with their locations and values can be defined in `devices.json` file.

 ## Arrowhead Drawbridge
-This program implements the rule-based engine that is able to connect IoT-based systems.
+This program implements a rule-based engine that can connect IoT-based systems.

 How to run the program in the terminal by following CLI commands:
 - type the path to the directory where is **arrowhead_drawbridge**: `cd home/yourusername/path/to/src/arrowhead_drawbridge`